Aatagara: Plot

 Mrutyunjay alias Jay, a local drug dealer, loses costly drugs which leads his boss to threaten Jay to return the amount for the lost drugs or face death.
-Without any choice to make money, Jay gets into a reality show called Aaatagara hoping to win the prize money to return to his boss.
-Jay arrives at the show and finds that his crush Sakshi, a famous supermodel, is also in the show.
+Without any choice to make money, Jay gets into a reality show called Aaatagara, hoping to win the prize money to return to his boss.
+He learns that his crush Sakshi, a famous model, is also a participant in the same show.
 Many people like Malika, an actress; Sandhya, a school principal; Sadhu Maharaj, a famous chef; Yashwanth, a journalist, Yashwanth; Dr. Chetan Bhagwat; Anu, a wildlife worker; Kannan "KP" Param, a model photographer and a common woman Bhavana are participants in the show.

 The instructions of the reality show are that the contenstants will reach an island and no one can get off the island as there are no means of transportation until the end of the show.
 There is a room in which groceries used for cooking are kept and only Sadhu is allowed in the room.
 A service room is also available, but nobody is allowed in the service room.
 After arriving at the island and also at the house, they see a ten-headed Ravana statue at the house.
 The next day on the island, Anu, Sadhu, Yashwanth and Bhavana are mysteriously killed.
 A telephone and television are available in the house, but they are not working.
 Suddenly, the television starts playing the Aatagara show; everyone gets shocked after learning that the participants mentioned by the host of the channel are all different from those who are there on this island.

 Later, the contestants receive a phone call from a mysterious caller, telling that all of them were lured on the island to die.
 They also find out that as each one of them dies, one of the Ravana's heads will be cut off.
 The contestants sees the Ravana statue which contains only six heads, implying that Jay, Sakshi, Mallika, KP, Chetan and Sandhya will be the next persons to die.
 The family members of the participants are tensed after seeing the show, where they file a case against the TV channel hosting the show.
 The police department assigns Inspector Ravi Gowda and SI Rohit begins to investigate the case.

 On the island, everyone falls asleep.
 Later, Jay wakes up and finds that Chetan has left the house.
 Jay follows Chetan and loses track of him, where he hears gunshots and suspects Chetan as the killer.
 Jay runs back to the house and convinces everyone that Chetan is the killer.
 They search Chetan's suitcase to check if they can find a gun to break open the control room to communicate with the channel host.
 They find a gun and break open the lock of the control room, where a judge meets them through a live webcam that the contestants have committed crimes, but have escaped from the law by showing false evidences that they were innocent.